-Major and natural minor scales built on C and A respectively do not contain any altered note.
-In order to build these scales starting from any other note, it is necessary to alter one or more notes.
-For instance, in the scale of G major, note F is sharp.
-If you want to write a melody in G major, you would need to alter all F notes.
-In order to reduce the number of accidentals at the time of writing music we resort to the use of key signatures.
-These accidentals, written between the key and the time signature affect all of the notes of that name throughout the piece, including those in other octaves.
+Major and natural minor scales based on C and A respectively do not contain any altered notes.
+To build these scales from any other note, it is necessary to change one or more notes.
+For example, in the G major scale, the note F is sharp.
+If you wanted to write a melody in G major, you would have to change all the F notes.
+To reduce the number of accidentals when writing music, we use key signatures.
+These accidentals, written between the key and the time signature, affect all notes of that name throughout the piece, including those in other octaves.

-Key signatures are placed at the beginning of each staff, between the clef and the meter signature:
+Key signatures are placed at the beginning of each staff, between the clef and the time signature:

-In the former melodic fragment, all F are sharp.
-Therefore, if you want to write a natural F, it should be preceded by a natural.
+In the previous melodic fragment, all the Fs are sharp.
+Therefore, if you want to write a natural F, you should precede it with a natural.